MoTTTT/podzone/docs/externalServices.md

 1. Updating of the DynDns host to IP mappings is managed by the fibre router
 1. The https certificate is managed using certbot on bukit

+There are a number of these services that are implemented in such a way that they represent a single point of failure.
+This is not avoidable in the case of functionality provided by the fibre router.
+So in order to get the most

+acceptable for the fibre router, but all other services need to be highly available.

 The following changes are required:

 1. Migrate from NFS to distributed storage.
 Ceph has been selected